Frequently asked questions

 Do I need a wetsuit?

-What exercises can I do to prepare for my surf adventure?
+What exercises can I do to prepare for surfing?

 Push ups, push ups, and more push ups.
-But any upper body strengthening is helpful to surfers.
+But seriously, any upper body strengthening is helpful to surfers.
 Try swimming and weight training, too.
-Also, yoga is wonderful for flexibility and balance.
+Lastly, yoga is wonderful for flexibility and balance.

 Ok, I’m coming to Las Olas!
 What should I pack?